limgit/opdss/README.md

 # OPDSS: Open Platform Digital Signage System

-High-quality digital signage generation system that can be customized by user.
+High-quality digital signage generation system that can be customized by user

 ## Development